 April Watson teaches the verbal and writing portions of the GRE, GMAT, and SAT.
 She holds a masters degree in Anthropology from Florida Atlantic University, and a bachelors in Anthropology from Florida Gulf Coast University.
 She worked as a teaching assistant in the Anthropology department of FAU for three years, as well as working as a full time archaeologist.
 April believes her background in anthropology as well as her enthusiasm and empathy towards students make her a capable and approachable teacher.

-Nicole Shore teaches SAT test preparation classes at FAU.
+Nicole Longley teaches SAT test preparation classes at FAU.
 She graduated from the University of Central Florida with a Bachelor's degree in Biology.
 Nicole has spent the last 7 years as a full-time high school math instructor teaching a variety of courses including Geometry, Algebra 2, and AP Statistics.